gvlproject/gvl.ansible.playbook/readme.md

 If targeting AWS instances and want to have Elastic Network Adapter (ENA) enabled, you will also need to install `boto` (v2) and `awscli` Python packages as well as export the following environment vars with their appropriate values:
 `EC2_REGION`, `AWS_ACCESS_KEY`, `AWS_SECRET_KEY`.
-The target instance will need
+If you have multiple profiles
-to have an elastic IP associated with it and you will also need to set the path to your Python interpreter in the inventory file under the localhost host definition.
+defined for your `aws` command (i.e., in `~/aws/credentials`) and you don't want to use the default one, also do `export AWS_PROFILE=<profile name>`.
+The target instance will need to have an elastic IP associated with it and you will also need to set the path to your Python interpreter in the inventory file under the localhost host definition.

 Machine Image
 -------------